 Experiment with different methods

 If you’re struggling with excessively jumping pup, try out these ways.
+If you have tried all of the above methods and your dog is still jumping, don’t give up hope!
+There are many other methods you can try, such as teaching your dog to “shake” or “high five” instead of jumping, or using a deterrent such as a spray bottle filled with water to discourage the behavior.
 Although they require calmness and patience from you, it is worth taking the time and energy to achieve the results.
 Every dog is different and a different approach will work on them.
 Experiment with the methods above, choose the one that’s right for your dog and get to work! :)